windmaomao/adventofcode/2015/md/js/Array.md

 [1,2].scan(Math.plus, 0) -> [0,1,2]
 ```

 Scan is a new addition to functional programming community and it's not included by default.
 But I think it's a must-have, because it meets the gap between `map` and `reduce`.
-If you rely on any initial condition and need to go through each loop and care about each intermediate result, this is the only way to go.
+If you rely on any initial condition and care about each intermediate result, this is the only way to go.
 Scan returns the initial condition as the first element.

 #### Flatmap